SomaPrasanth/Diabetes-Predictor-Webpage/README.md

 4️⃣ Open the web app
 Visit index.html in your browser.

-## 🖥️ Usage
+## 🖥️ Usage<br/>
-1️⃣ Enter your medical data in the form (Age, Glucose, BMI, etc.)
+1️⃣ Enter your medical data in the form (Age, Glucose, BMI, etc.)<br/>
-2️⃣ Click Predict
+2️⃣ Click Predict<br/>
-3️⃣ The app sends the input to the Node.js backend, which forwards it to Flask 4️⃣ The trained model processes the data and returns the result 5️⃣ The prediction is displayed on the screen
+3️⃣ The app sends the input to the Node.js backend, which forwards it to Flask<br/>
+4️⃣ The trained model processes the data and returns the result<br/>
+5️⃣ The prediction is displayed on the screen<br/>

 ## 🔧 Technologies Used
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript<br/>
-Backend: Node.js (API)
+Backend: Node.js (API)<br/>
-Machine Learning: TensorFlow
+Machine Learning: TensorFlow<br/>

 ## 🎯 Future Improvements
-Improve model accuracy
+Improve model accuracy <br/>
-Add more UI enhancements
+Add more UI enhancements <br/>
-Deploy the app to a cloud platform
+Deploy the app to a cloud platform <br/>